shrey079/AzureCustomVision/README.md

 # AzureCustomVision
-Used the Azure Custom Vision application to train a model that can differentiate between bacon and not bacon
+Used the Azure Custom Vision application to train a model that can differentiate between bacon and not bacon using an underlying neural network.